-Please refer students to the dedicated online learning support website: learn.caltech.edu.
+Please refer students to the dedicated learning support website: learn.caltech.edu.

 CARE Team Referrals:

 If you have a concern about a student in one of your classes, please don't hesitate to make a referral to the CARE Team; more information about behaviors to look out for is available on the website.
-During this time of social distancing and online learning, you may want to pay particular attention to whether or not students are logging in to the course, participating, and submitting assignments – since we do not have a way of reaching observing most students via our typical residential setting, their online classroom behavior may be our only way of knowing how students are doing.
+During this time of social distancing, you may want to pay particular attention to whether or not students are logging in to the course, participating, and submitting assignments.
 If you have any reason to believe that a student is unwell, or exhibiting signs of distress, please let the CARE Team know.

-Learning online may be a new endeavor for our students!
-We've found some resources that offer friendly tips and strategies for being an online learner that you might want to share with your students before your course begins:
+We've found some resources that offer friendly tips and strategies for being an online learner (even if only part of the time) that you might want to share with your students before your course begins:

 - Rice University has a presentation in which they present some tips for learning during disruption, which includes some strategies for keeping engaged and healthy while learning remotely.